 Without fail, people feel compelled to tell you what you should and shouldn’t do because of your age.
-Don’t listen to them.
-Successful people certainly don’t.
+This is number one out of seven challenges successful people overcome as they just don’t listen to these people.
 They follow their heart and allow their passion—not the body they’re living in—to be their guide.

-When your sense of pleasure and satisfaction are derived from comparing yourself to others, you are no longer the master of your own destiny.
+When you draw your sense of pleasure and satisfaction from comparing yourself to others, you relinquish control over your own destiny.
 While it’s impossible to turn off your reactions to what others think of you, you don’t have to hold up your accomplishments to anyone else’s, and you can always take people’s opinions with a grain of salt.
 That way, no matter what other people are thinking or doing, your self-worth comes from within.

 Successful people know that caring about what other people think is a waste of time and energy.
 When successful people feel good about something that they’ve done, they don’t let anyone’s opinions take that away from them.

 Ready to boost your EQ and take charge of your personal and professional growth?
 Don’t miss out on exclusive tips, strategies, and resources delivered straight to your inbox.
 Sign up now for our newsletter on emotional intelligence and join the community of like-minded individuals committed to improving their lives.